 - Flux paste

-Now you can strip and solder the other end of that wire to the first row on our keyboard matrix.
 If you just have stand-alone mechanical switches, you can solder them together like in the image below, where each key is connected to a row and column chain.
-There will also need to be a diode (1N4148 works well) for each switch connected and facing it’s row.
+There will also need to be a diode (1N4148 works well) for each switch facing towards it’s row.
+The red wires are the columns, and the black wires are the rows.
+The diodes are red and have a black line to show which way it is facing.

 Firmware Overview

 This tutorial will go over making keyboard firmware with QMK (Quantum Mechanical Keyboard).
 If you don’t know, QMK is open-source firmware made for keyboards.
 And it has plenty of documentation here.
-If you want to program your keyboard controller with the Arduino IDE and Arduino libraries, you can switch to this tutorial now.
+If you want to program your keyboard controller with the Arduino IDE and Arduino libraries, you can switch to this tutorial now, but I recommend using QMK.

 Writing Firmware with QMK